BigBahss/vscode-cmantic/README.md

 ### **Generate Equality Operators**

-With your cursor inside of a class/struct, `Generate equality operators` can be found in the `Refactor...` menu.
+With your cursor inside of a class/struct, `Generate Equality Operators` can be found in the `Refactor...` menu.

-`Generate equality operators` will prompt you to select what member variables to compare in order to generate `operator==` (`operator!=` will be generated as the negation of `operator==`).
+`Generate Equality Operators` will prompt you to select what member variables to compare in order to generate `operator==` (`operator!=` will be generated as the negation of `operator==`).
 You will also be prompted for where to place the definitions of these functions (either 'Inline', 'Current File' or 'Source File').

 ### **Create Matching Source File**